Coronary Artery Disease Treatment in Dubai | Ischemic Heart Disease & Heart Blockage Care

 - Genetic & Rare Cardiac Syndromes

-Coronary artery disease—also known as ischemic heart disease—is the most common form of heart disease and a major cause of heart attacks.
-It happens when the coronary arteries become narrowed or blocked, thus limiting blood flow to the heart, causing symptoms like chest pain or angina, shortness of breath, and reduced exercise tolerance.
+Coronary artery disease also known as ischemic heart disease is the most common form of heart disease and a major cause of heart attacks.
+It occurs when the arteries supplying the heart get narrowed or blocked, which cuts down the blood flow to the heart.
+This can cause things like chest pain or angina, difficulty breathing, and finding it harder than usual to do physical activity.

 Though it may not appear suddenly, its long-term effects can be severe if left untreated.

 If you’re seeking heart blockage treatment in Dubai, Dr. Muhamed Shaloob provides advanced, minimally invasive solutions.
 For those seeking coronary artery disease treatment in Dubai, Dr. Muhamed Shaloob offers advanced cardiac care tailored to each patient’s needs.
-As a leading consultant cardiologist in Dubai, he provides thorough diagnostics, state-of-the-art treatment options, and expert lifestyle guidance to help restore heart function and improve long-term health outcomes.
+As one of Dubai’s well-known consultant cardiologists, he takes a thorough approach to diagnosing and treating heart conditions, while also helping patients make the kind of lifestyle changes that can really make a difference to their health in the long run.

 Causes of coronary artery disease